mongodb/docs/source/reference/javascript.rst

    :program:`mongod` writes the output of the database profiler to the ``system.profile`` collection.

-   :program:`mongod` records a record of queries that take longer than the :setting:`slowms` to the log even when the database profiler is not active.
+   :program:`mongod` prints information about queries that take longer than the :setting:`slowms` to the log even when the database profiler is not active.